hotwax/oms-documentation/user-manuals/Inventory-count.md

 # Inventory Count

 HotWax Commerce's Inventory Count App streamlines inventory management in stores and warehouses by empowering store associates to seamlessly match physical inventory with system inventory.
-This user-friendly Progressive Web Application (PWA), accessible via browsers or handheld devices, simplifies inventory counting.
-Store associates can efficiently scan products using mobile phones or external devices, ensuring accuracy and speed in the counting process.
+This intuitive Progressive Web Application (PWA), accessible through browsers or icons on handheld devices, streamlines inventory counting.
+Store associates can swiftly scan products using mobile phone or tablet cameras, ensuring a precise and efficient counting process.
+Specific [permissions]((users/manageUser.md) are necessary for full utilization of the Inventory Count App.
+Store associates with `Order Fulfillment` permissions can conduct inventory counts, while store managers with `Order Fulfillment Manager` permissions have the added capability to review counts and log inventory variances.

+> **Note-** Users can log in to the Inventory Counting App only if they are [associated with a facility](users/manageUser.md#add-facilities).

-Within this app, store associates have two options to reconcile inventory:
+The Inventory Count App offers two options to reconcile inventory:

 - Perform Complete Inventory Count
 - Adjust Inventory Variances

 ## Count Complete Inventory

-Store associates periodically count real-time inventory to identify any discrepancies between physical and system inventory.
-Store associates who are associated with a facility can conduct inventory counts for specific products using the Inventory Count App through the following steps:
+Store associates periodically count real-time inventory to identify any discrepancies between physical and system inventory counts.
+Store associates can conduct inventory counts for specific products using the Inventory Count App through the following steps:

 1. Search Product